Practical & Academic Research Committee:

 Elodie Chevallier, Researcher and Consultant, Montreal, QC

-Dr. Chevallier’s commitment extends beyond academia into practical application; she collaborates with various organizations to develop environments that nurture meaningful careers.
-Her approach integrates action research, tailored training programs and thought leadership through conferences.
-Through her consultancy, she strives to bridge research and real-world application, enhancing career development practices that respond to contemporary challenges and opportunities in the workforce.
+Élodie’s commitment extends beyond academia into practical application; she collaborates with institutions and organizations to create environments that foster meaningful careers.
+Through her consulting work, she applies the results of her research to improve career development practices and address the challenges and opportunities of today’s workforce.

 Tannis Goddard, Mixtmode Consulting, Port Moody, BC